ckim2013/personal_notes/strings.md

 # Strings
+**Note: Much of regular expression information is obtained straight from Beginning Ruby 3rd edition by Peter Cooper!**

 ## Introductions
 - Each characters in a string can be found if we know the index to ask for.
 - Zero based index system is how ruby operates.